Canadian Association for Supported Employment

 • Certification and national recognition for employers

-Click on a partner project below to learn more about it and the impacts it had on job seekers, employers, and service providers.
+Scroll through our partner projects below to learn more about them and the impacts they had on job seekers, employers, and service providers.
 You can also visit our partners for more information.

 Innovation Lab Anchor Projects